-On 500 c.c. model, remove engine steady bracket by removing bolt from frame clip and nuts and washers from the rocker box bolt extensions.
+Remove engine steady bracket by removing bolt from frame clip and nuts and washers from the rocker box bolt extensions.

-Remove the nine bolts retaining rocker box to cylinder head.
+Remove the nine boits retaining rocker box to cylinder head.

 Disconnect valve lifter cable.

 Tilt upward the right hand side of rocker box and extract the two long pushrods.
 Lay these aside so they may be identified and replaced in their original position.